 Analysis / Bias

-In 2020, Reporters Without Borders ranked Netherlands 5/180 in their Press Freedom Index.
-Currently, the Prime Minister of the Netherlands is Mark Rutte who leans center-right (Conservative Liberalism is the equivalence of Center-Right in the USA) and he is also the leader of the People’s Party for Freedom and Democracy (VDV).
+In 2022, Reporters Without Borders ranked Netherlands 28/180 in their Press Freedom Index.
+Currently, the Prime Minister of the Netherlands is Mark Rutte, who leans center-right (Conservative Liberalism is the equivalence of Center-Right in the USA), and he is also the leader of the People’s Party for Freedom and Democracy (VDV).

-When it comes to sourcing, AD often hyperlinks to itself as well as to credible sources such as WHO and government agencies or universities such as the Institute for Security and Crisis Management COT.
-When covering world news, pertaining to the USA, they cover the Trump administration with a neutral tone such as in this article “Donald Trump: I am not responsible for incidents involving cleaning products”.
+When it comes to sourcing, AD often hyperlinks to itself and credible sources such as WHO and government agencies or universities such as the Institute for Security and Crisis Management COT.
+When covering world news pertaining to the USA, they cover the former Trump administration with a neutral tone, such as in this article “Donald Trump: I am not responsible for incidents involving cleaning products.”
 In general, Algemeen Dagblad reports news factually and with minimal bias.

 Failed Fact Checks